hughperkins/cltorch/README.md

-# clnn
+# cltorch

-Experimental opencl module for torch
+OpenCL module for torch, ported from the original cutorch CUDA module.

-## Things that are working
+## What's working

 <table>